galversano/Kinematicks-and-Dynamic---Robotic-arm/README.md

-# Motion plan 2T
+# Motion plan 2
-his code simulates the movement of a robotic arm with multiple degrees of freedom (DOF) using a trapezoidal motion profile.
+This code simulates the movement of a robotic arm with multiple degrees of freedom (DOF) using a trapezoidal motion profile.
 The diffrence here is that every DOF will using trapezoidal motion profile and not the end effector.

 The 3D plot for the X,Y,Z (End effector):